1.) Sunday, Dec. 26, an earthquake with a magnitude of 9.0--the biggest in 4 decades--hits SE Asia and sets off a tsunami of incredible devastation.

 2.)
 The first offer from the US was 15 million, with Colin Powell on the case, and USAID Director Ed Fox promising, oh, at least another $10m:

-"Powell said $100,000 had already been given to each of India, Indonesia, Sri Lanka and the Maldives, and the United States was in talks to contribute $4 million to the International Red Cross.
+"Powell said $100,000 had already been given to each of India, Indonesia, Sri Lanka and the Maldives, and the United States was in talks to contribute $4 million to the International Red Cross.3.)
+Now it's up to 35 million with a vague promise of more in the future.

 "It's anticipated that we'll add -- at least immediately -- another probably $10 million for a total of about $15 million in our initial response to this tragedy," Fox said. "